meyer/dex/README.md

 # Meet Dex.

-**Dex** is tool that allows you to modify websites with some CSS and JavaScript.
+**Dex** is tool that allows you (yes, you!) to modify any website with CSS and JavaScript.

 It’s a two-part system:

-1. A node-powered **daemon** that serves the CSS and JS files.
+1. A tiny little **daemon** that serves blobs of CSS and JS.
-2. A **browser extension** for Chrome and Safari that loads those files into your browser.
+2. A **browser extension** for Chrome that loads those blobs into your browser.

-This is the source code for the browser extension.
+## Installation

+**Dex daemon:** You can run the Dex daemon right away with `./dexd.rb --run`.
+If you want the Dex daemon to launch automatically on system start, run `./dexd.rb --install` to install the LaunchAgent.
+Worth nothing: the Dex daemon will launch from whatever directory it’s currently in.

+**Browser extension:** Open `chrome://extensions` and drag the Dex `crx` file from the `extensions` folder over to the window.

+Make a folder called `.dex` in your home folder or better yet, symlink `~/.dex` to a more sensible location on your hard drive.
+I symlinked `~/.dex` to [`~/Repositories/dexfiles`](https://github.com/meyer/dexfiles).

-## Modules: The core of Dex
+# Modules: The core of Dex

-Every time you visit a URL, the Dex browser extension loads one special CSS file and one special JS file for that specific domain.
-These two files are specifically built based on *modules* that you have enabled in the Dex extension popover.
+Every time you visit a URL, the Dex browser extension loads CSS and JavaScript files for that specific domain.
+These files are built based on **modules** that you have enabled in the Dex extension popover.

-What is a *module*?
+What is a **module**?
 It’s a sensibly-named folder with some CSS and/or JS files that, when included on a webpage, accomplish a single task.

 Modules live inside a folder called `.dex` in your home folder.

-There are three types of modules with different levels of scope:
+## Writing your first module

+1. Think about what you want this module to do, then create a folder with a succinct name based on what the module does.
+Want to make a website’s background red?
+A folder called `Change body background to red` would do the trick.

+2. Put CSS and JS files in the folder you just created.

+3. Think about what the scope of this module should be, then place it in one of three subfolders inside `~/.dex/`:

-1. **Site-specific**: If you want to modify *one particular site*, you’ll want to place the module in a *site-specific folder*.
+  * :computer: **Site-specific module**: If you want to modify *one particular site*, you’ll want to place the module in a *site-specific folder*.
 Site-specific folders are URL-named folders (`github.com`, `google.com`, etc.).
 Enabled site-specific modules are only loaded for the *exact matching URL*.
 Subdomains of URLs are treated as separate URLs and can be configured independently of the parent URL, but they have access to all the parent URL’s modules.
-This is especially useful when dealing with beta subdomains.

-2. **Global**: If you want to modify *every site you visit*, you’ll want to put the module inside a folder called `global`.
-Enabled global modules are loaded for *every website* you visit.
+  * :earth_africa: **Global module**: If you want to modify *every site you visit*, you’ll want to put the module inside a folder called `global`.
+Enabled global modules are loaded for *every website* you visit, so don’t go too crazy.

-3. **Utility**: If you want to modify any particular site, but *not all sites*, you’ll want to put the module inside a folder called `utilities`.
+  * :hammer: **Utility module**: If you want to modify any particular site, but *not all sites*, you’ll want to put the module inside a folder called `utilities`.
 Utility modules show up as regular site-specific modules in the Dex popover, but enabling a utility module will only enable it for the specific domain that you’ve browsed to.

-## Writing your first module

-1. First, you need to decide what you want your module to do.
-Create a folder with a sensible and identifiable name related to the module’s actions.
-Do you want to make a website’s background red?
-Make a folder called `Change body background to red`.

-2. Put CSS and JS files corresponding to the particular module’s actions in the folder you just created.

-3. Next, you need to decide what the scope of your module should be.
-Consult the previous section of this README to determine scope, then place the folder you created into a corresponding parent folder.

-4. Visit the URL you want to modify, open the Dex popover menu, and click the switch next to `Change body background to red` to enable the module.
+4. Visit the URL you want to modify, open the Dex popover menu, and click the switch next to `Change body background to red` to enable the module. *Whammy.*

-5. Refresh the web page.
-The module CSS and JS will load right away.

-### Pro Tips

-Files are loaded alphabetically.
-Prefix a module name with underscores or spaces to bump it up the module list.

-If you’re unsure how everything’s loading, you can go to `https://localhost:3131/example.com.js` or `https://localhost:3131/example.com.css` to see the file that the Dex browser extension is loading.
+## Good Things 2 Know

 ### File Load Order

 Dex loads files in the following order:

 1. `global/*.js`